 Getting Started with Basic BU analytics

-To view BU’s data in Google Analytics, you’ll need to be granted access to the account.
+To view BU’s data in Google Analytics, you’ll need access to the account.

 Navigating to the BU Google Analytics account